geeknoid/Undertaker/README.md

   -ds, --dead-symbols <dead-symbols>                                      Path of the report to produce on dead symbols -as, --alive-symbols <alive-symbols>                                    Path of the report to produce on alive symbols -abts, --alive-by-test-symbols <alive-by-test-symbols>                  Path of the report to produce symbols kept alive only by test methods
-  -ps, --public-symbols <public-symbols>                                  Path of the report to produce on public symbols which could be made internal
+  -nps, --needlessly-public-symbols <needlessly-public-symbols>           Path of the report to produce on public symbols which could be made internal
   -ua, --unreferenced-assemblies <unreferenced-assemblies>                Path of the report to produce on completely unreferenced assemblies
   -sivt, --needless-internals-visible-to <needless-internals-visible-to>  Path of the report to produce on needless uses of [InternalsVisibleTo]
   -alc, --assembly-layer-cake <assembly-layer-cake>                       Path of the assembly layer cake to produce